 - Bold important words and phrases to emphasize them.

-- Incorporate images and videos to break up long blocks of text.
+- Incorporate visual content to break up long blocks of text.

 - Use bullet points and numbered lists where appropriate.